Global Business Licence (GBL) companies

 As of 1 January 2019, the deemed FTC regime available to GBC1 companies has been abolished and the following now applies:

-- Introduction of an 80% exemption regime on the following income:
+- Introduction of an 80% exemption regime on the following income, subject to meeting substance conditions:

 - Foreign dividend, subject to amount not allowed as deduction in source country.